 Ethical and Moral Imperatives:

-Compliance is not just about obeying the law.
-It also involves acting ethically and morally, which can foster trust and respect in the marketplace, as well as within the organization.
+Compliance is beyond the scope of what the law requires.
+Also included in it is acting ethically and which may also see to that trust and respect is built in the marketplace as well as within the organization.

 Organizational Culture:

-Training promotes a culture of integrity, accountability, and responsibility within an organization.
-Employees who understand and value compliance are more likely to make ethical decisions.
+Training instils a culture of integrity, accountability, and responsibility in the organization.
+We see that which employees understand and value compliance is also more likely to make ethical decisions.

 2. What Should be Included in Compliance Training?